 Founded by London-based prosthetics artist and propmaker Suzi Battersby, Red Girl was established as an innovative studio with problem-solving at its heart.
-Practical effects are going through a renaissance and audiences have come to expect a certain level across all entertainment platforms and are clearly wowed when they see something onscreen or onstage that is there for real.
+Practical effects are going through a renaissance and audiences now expect a certain level across all entertainment platforms.
+Everyone loves to see something onscreen or onstage that is there for real!

 There is huge demand for high quality practical effects in film, television and theatre and there are few better places for it than London as a hub for film, television and theatre production in Europe.
 For Red Girl too, there is no better time for it as more women are coming forward to take positions of responsibility, seeking to address the imbalance in a male-dominated industry.

 While working as a freelancer for leading UK effects companies, Suzi started to be approached directly to create work from her own studio.
-As demand for her own work grew, she decided to set up Red Girl as one of only a few practical effects companies in the UK run by women, drawing on her own experience working amongst some of the best artists in film, television and theatre.
+As demand for her own work grew, she decided to set up Red Girl as one of only a few women-led practical effects companies in the UK, drawing on her own experience working amongst some of the best artists in film, television and theatre.

 We have a fresh, personal and hands-on approach delivering top quality creations by bringing together talented and experienced artists and technicians in a forward-thinking and innovative environment.

 Founder + Lead Creative

 Suzi is an experienced freelance artist and technician specialising in prosthetic make-up, creature effects, prop and puppet making, and sculpture.
 She has worked in the film and theatre industry for 7 years and has, in that time, forged a strong career as a high-end and versatile maker for many major clients and productions, as well as independent filmmakers, artists, and musicians.